Classi5d/anthonyvu.github.io/projects/mini-maker-mill.md

 # Mini Maker Mill

 ## Objective
 Design and develop a hybrid manufacturing system capable of CNC milling and 3D printing using a dual-head machine on a single axis.
+Provide users with a compact and affordable fabrication solution by combining additive and subtractive manufacturing processes in one platform.

 ## Outcomes & Contributions
-- Designed the dual-head assembly in SolidWorks integrating a CNC spindle and a 3D printer hotend
+- Designed the dual-head assembly using SolidWorks, incorporating a CNC spindle and a 3D printer hotend
-- Contributed to machine frame and axis layout
+- Contributed to machine frame and axis system
 - Conducted SolidWorks FEA to validate 3D printed parts
 - Supported subsystem integration and testing